pinouchon/pinouchon.github.io/_posts/2017-02-18-the-kiss-of-death-of-ai.markdown

 categories: ai
 ---

-Scott Phoenix, cofounder of [vicarious](http://www.vicarious.com/), has this great concept of the "Kiss of death of AI".
+Scott Phoenix, cofounder of [vicarious](http://www.vicarious.com/), talks about the "Kiss of death of AI" in this interview:

-From this interview:
 [Vicarious' Scott Phoenix on AI & race to unlock human brain to create AGI, our last invention](https://youtu.be/KRPFm_k-LEM?t=21m50s)
 (link starts at 21m50s)